Vegan Portobello Mushroom Cashew Cheese Burger Recipe

-Delicious marinated mushrooms with cashew cheese – this portobello burger recipe ticks all the boxes for a vegan barbecue food this summer!
+Delicious marinated mushrooms with cashew cheese – this vegan portobello burger recipe ticks all the boxes for vegan barbecue food this summer!

 “If you think these look good, they taste even better than they look.
 If you think they look weird, they still taste better than they look… (in this case, much better?)
 I ate them all by myself because I’m a wild, greedy animal like that.
 You should know this by now.

 My mom bought portobello mushrooms and organic spinach from the farmers market on the weekend so I wanted to make a recipe with them for you guys.
 Eat local!
 Yeah, baby!
 I initially planned on making portobello “steaks” with spinach pesto and cashew cheese but wound up not making pesto (instead simply serving the mushrooms with crisp spinach leaves) and calling them burgers because I stacked ’em like sandwiches.
 What up, simplicity.” – Emily

 Prep Time: 3 hours

 - For the marinated mushrooms:

 - 0.25 0.25 Tbsp extra virgin olive oil

 - 0.25 0.25 tbsp liquid aminos (or soy sauce)

 - 0.125 0.125 cup water